It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Space Allocation and Design

-There will be a maximum of 50 exhibits accepted in Divisions 2001 and 15 exhibits in Division 2002.
+There will be a maximum of 50 exhibits accepted in Divisions 2001-2003 and 15 exhibits in Division 2004.
 Space assignments will be allocated in the order they are received.
-Exhibitors must have entry fees paid, and a 2025 W-9 Tax ID form completed.
-All potential exhibitors must submit a landscape design by the deadline to reserve the space needed including a request for border wall materials.
+Exhibitors must have entry fees paid and a current W-9 Tax ID form completed.
+All potential exhibitors must submit a landscape design by the deadline to reserve the space needed, including a request for border wall materials.
 Exhibitors are encouraged to use creative border materials.
 The coordinator must approve the design.
 Deviation from the approved plan can result in disqualification or removal.

 Construction Specifications

-Lighting/ Sound: Lighting of exhibits is highly recommended for viewing during evening hours.
+Lighting/ Sound: Lighting of exhibits is required as part of the judging rubric.
 The use of sounds in any display must be approved by the coordinator.

-Public Access: If the public is allowed to enter an exhibitor’s space, it must meet ADA specifications.
+Public Access: If the public is allowed to enter an exhibitor space, it must meet ADA specifications.
 Please see the Garden Show coordinator for additional information.

 Materials